 A Canadian platform turning the conversation about AI into something people can actually step into.
 Stories.
 Perspective.
 A place to think clearly again.

-Our aim is that you leave both understanding AI well enough to use it on your own terms and wanting to hold on to the things it quietly wears down: your curiosity, your judgment, your patience for a hard problem, your impulse to reach for another person instead of a screen.
+Our aim is that you leave understanding AI well enough to use it on your own terms, and wanting to hold on to the things it quietly wears down: your curiosity, your judgment, your patience for a hard problem, your impulse to reach for another person instead of a screen.

 AI is everyone’s conversation.
 We are here to keep it a conversation.